hdharmik82/fb_spam/README.md

 ## About Project

 This project uses the fbchat library to send lines from the Bee movie to your friends on Facebook.
+**Bee movie script contains more than 19000 words so i replaced it with the Uptown Funk Lyrics**

 ## Pre-requisite
 1. Basic knowledge of Python Programming.